khanklatt/engineeringmetricreporting/README.md

 the metrics are simple enough, and don't necessarily need historical tracking.
-In the interest of making this available sooner than later, I found the Geckoboard dashboard tool could do what I want, and even better, there was a simple Google Sheets plugin which could act as a simple JSON data source for the dashboard.
+In the interest of making this available sooner than later, I found the Geckoboard dashboard tool could do what I want, and even better, there was a simple Google Sheets plugin which could act as a simple JSON data source for the dashboard, so this open source PoC wasn't incurring any long-term hosting/service costs.

 In other words, "1.0" of this project could ship once I met the following acceptance criteria:
 * Jira issues logged with required fields/releases, following expected conventions
 * Code complete with this project
-* Google sheets to act as a stand-in for having an actual API configured
+* API endpoint that can serve to populate Google sheets (as a one off for the PoC)
-* Geckoboard dashboard configured
+* A Geckoboard dashboard configured to use the Google sheets snapshot datasource

 # Getting Started/Prerequisites